 Distress beacon false alarms are a major problem.
 The emergency beacon user must be aware of how inadvertent activations can quickly overburden search and rescue resources, resulting in costly responses and creating the potential for loss of life.
-Inadvertent ELT, PLB, and EPIRB activations should be reported immediately; for accidental activations of ELT's and PLB's, call the Air Force Rescue Coordination Center at 1-800-851-3051, and for EPIRB's, contact the Coast Guard at 1-855-406-USCG (8724).
+Inadvertent ELT, PLB, and EPIRB activations should be reported immediately; for accidental activations of ELT's and PLB's, call the Air Force Rescue Coordination Center at 1-800-851-3051, and for EPIRB's, contact the Coast Guard at 1-855-406-USCG (8724) or on maritime channel 16.
+406 MHz emergency beacons can be tested at any time using the beacon's self-test switch only.
 Minimize false alerts with proper handling, storage, and disposal of distress beacons; understand and comply with manufacturer's operating and disposal instructions for your particular distress beacon; and tune a radio to 121.5 MHz to monitor the frequency/detect any inadvertent activation.
 Again, report any inadvertent activation of distress beacons immediately.